What distinguishes My Voice from most other approaches to service-learning is our focus on student voice.

 Students conduct meaningful service that addresses a cause or effect of their issue.

 Conducting service builds students’ sense of purpose and capability.
-It calls on them to act and speak out on behalf of others.
+It calls on them to act and speak out on issues that are important and impactful in the community.

 Evaluate and Celebrate